Trustees and Advisors

 Albert Maggio is Of Counsel to CRGO Law, a boutique firm providing a full range of intellectual property and corporate and securities law services to emerging growth enterprises.
 Mr. Maggio is admitted to practice in California, Florida, and Massachusetts and focuses on debt and equity, technology, and licensing transactions, with a special emphasis in the software, communications, entertainment, and news media industries.
 Prior to relocating to Florida from Massachusetts in 2006, Mr. Maggio served as an advisor to Youth Catalytics’ predecessor organization for over 10 years.
 He is a Life Member of the Massachusetts Bar Foundation, an active member of its Audit and IOLTA Grants committees, and a member of the Client’s Security Fund Committee of the State Bar of Florida.
 He is a former editor of the Business Law News of the State Bar of California.
 Mr. Maggio is a founding mentor of the TechRunway business accelerator at Florida Atlantic University.
 While in business school at NYU, Mr. Maggio was a volunteer with the Urban Business Assistance Corporation, providing business consulting services to minority owned enterprises in New York City.

-Jack Weldon has been the executive director of Saint Vincent’s Home in Fall River, MA for 15 years.
-He is a licensed clinical social worker with over 40 years of experience working with children and families in various treatment settings, including residential/congregate care, inpatient, acute care, outpatient behavioral health, special education and community-based programs.
-Over the years he has also provided fieldwork training through several graduate social work programs.
+Jack Weldon has been the executive director of Saint Vincent’s Home in Fall River, MA for over 20 years.
+He is an independently licensed clinical social worker with over 40 years of experience working with children and families in various treatment settings, including residential/congregate care, child inpatient, acute care, outpatient behavioral health, special education and community-based programs.
+Over the years he has also provided fieldwork training through several graduate schools, including social work, nursing and counseling programs.
+He also serves on the board of directors of local community service providers in the South Coast region of MA.

 Harry Wilson has more than 30 years of experience working with vulnerable children, youth, and families.
 He is a partner at Block by Block Consulting, a youth development firm working with vulnerable, disconnected youth across the country and around the world.
 He directed the Family and Youth Services Bureau for the U.S. Department of Health and Human Services serving homeless children and families, including traumatized youth affected by domestic violence and trafficking.
 While at FYSB his team increased program data reporting to nearly 100%, informing decisions about service delivery.
 He brought youth to serve on grant review panels and required grantees to seat youth on boards to receive funding.
 He also led a nationwide task force to mentor more than 100,000 youth who were affected by parental incarceration.
 Prior to government service, Harry worked for a large youth serving non-profit organization in Michigan.